garykac/woven/docs/spell-candidates.md

 ## Matrix Manipulation

+* Gain extra mana permanently - this spell can only be cast once
 * Lose cubes - must be recovered as if from Matrix
 * Place cube ignoring contraints
 	* Issue: No longer have constraints